ntanwir10/GuardScan/COMPLETION_REPORT.md

 ---

-*"From 75% complete to 100% production-ready in one comprehensive completion cycle."*
+*"From MVP to production-ready, privacy-first, 100% free code review tool.
+No subscriptions, no credits, no paywalls—ever."*